IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 As you can see the real content is located in the `data` property.

-Everything except the `data` property are used for versioning and content identification.
+Everything except the `data` property ist used for versioning and content identification.

 ### Content (aka WordPress posts/pages)